Moushumi9medhi/Depth-Completion/README.md

   ```

 ### ⏳ Training
 We used the :floppy_disk:[NYU-Depth V2](https://cs.nyu.edu/~fergus/datasets/nyu_depth_v2.html) dataset for all training purposes and have provided the trained models above.
-Please refer to our paper for more details.
+Please refer to our paper for more details on training data generation.
 If you want to train your own generator and discriminator models or to train on a different dataset, run the training file `train.lua`.
 ```Shell
  th train.lua
 ```